obfusk/fdroid-fakesigner-poc/OVERVIEW.md

   seemingly confirming that preventing publishing updates from compromised upstream repositories using cryptographic checks is not considered part of the security model of f-droid.org.
+- F-Droid claims that the "goal of AllowedAPKSigningKeys is to make it easy for non-technical people to manage binary APK repos securely" yet consistently downplays the consequences as not affecting f-droid.org, seemingly disregarding the consequences for those repositories relying on certificate pinning for security for which the feature is ostensibly meant, and offering no rationale for continuing to use a fundamentally broken implementation.
 - Despite being maintained by the F-Droid team, the Debian stable `fdroidserver` and `androguard` packages still have not received any of the patches 8 months later (almost two years after the first vulnerability was reported).